 This publishing forum is an opportunity to both expand on the themes of the XXII Triennale and extend its reach to a wider audience.
 Its ambition is to render the curatorial process more transparent and unfold relevant research questions, creating opportunities for public discussion that will add depth and dimension to the gallery display, the printed catalogue, and the public programs.

-Editors: Paola Antonelli, Ala Tannir, and Laura Maeran
+Editors: Paola Antonelli, Ala Tannir, Laura Maeran, and Azzurra Muzzonigro

 Copy editors: Tanya Heinrich and Jon Mann